avinetworks/ansible-role-avisdk/README.md

 Available variables listed below, for default values (see `defaults/main.yml`)

-    version: 16.3b5
+    version: 16.3b5 # default is 'latest'

 ## Example Playbook

-Install docker to your machine.
+The following example is generic, applies to any module.

 ```
     ---
     - hosts: localhost